Tonomy-Foundation/Tonomy-ID-SDK/docs/welcome/features.md

 Tonomy ID supports the following developer features.
 Take advantage of these features in your applications by integrating with the Tonomy SDK.

-Read the White Paper for more details: <a href="https://www.canva.com/design/DAFnktNOWKU/Ps1zXw3XICaEMiB0R4Ghkg/view" target="_blank">Click here</a>Tonomy ID - White Paper</a>
+Read the White Paper for more details: <a href="https://www.canva.com/design/DAFnktNOWKU/Ps1zXw3XICaEMiB0R4Ghkg/view" target="_blank">Tonomy ID - White Paper</a>

 ## Single Sign On